3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 * Window can display rendering output in real time
 * Renderer has transformations.
 * Shader can shade any number of directional light sources.
+* Renderer re-sizes object coordinates based on viewport dimensions, keeping the aspect ratio of the object intact.
 * [More functionality will be appended here]

 ### Development Diary :